 NB: Thanks to IVP Academic for kindly providing me with a review copy of this book.
 This did not influence my thoughts regarding the work.

-Although there are some commentators who made the woman represent Israel, but the vast majority of writers associate the woman with Rome, especially given the evidence below.
-The “final” empire as Rome is consistent with Daniel 2 and 7, and with the rest of Revelation.
+Although there are some commentators who interpret the woman as representing Israel, but the vast majority of commentators associate the woman with Rome.
+The “final” empire as Rome is consistent with Daniel 2 and Daniel 7, and with the rest of Revelation.
 It is Rome which is demanding worship in chapters 2-3, and it is Rome which persecutes the saints.

 The various descriptions of the woman add to the vividness of the image: